Uses of Sulfur on Different Industries that impact your life

 Other equally interesting applications is that sulfur is also used in the oil industry to refine crude oil.
 It is also used in the production of some types of pigments, in the manufacture of steel, in the manufacture of detergents and plastics.
 In addition some elemental sulfur based chemicals such as barium sulfate are used to perform x-rays in clinics.

-See also Bornite: Properties, Characteristics and Uses
+See also Howlite: Meaning, Properties and Uses

 Finally, dermatological products can also be created to treat acne, and shampoos to treat dandruff.